iO-Academy/2024-jan-fst-music-player/README.md

 # Description

 This project created the back end 'API' for a music player app.
 It extracts artist, album and song data from a mySQL database and returns the required JSON to integrate with a supplied front end.
 By tracking the number of times a song was played, the most popular albums can be displayed.
-Additionally functionality includes the users ability to favourite a song and search for a specific song.
+Additional functionality includes the users ability to favourite a song and search for a specific song.
 The project was built in an OOP style using PHP.

 # Getting Started

 **Installing**

+Ensure you have the correct docker image by following the guide in [this]https://github.com/iO-Academy/docker-image repo

 Clone this repo and rename using: